 For example, when taking a Holland Code (RIASEC) Test, a candidate might score the highest in the Artistic, Enterprising, and Investigative occupational categories.
 These three categories create the Holland code ‘AEI’.
 So what does this mean?
 Having the Holland code ‘AEI’ means that these strengths and interests are great for careers such as film editing, business psychology, and journalism.

-Not only does Bryq use these codes to help pair employers with great talent, but the federal government also uses Holland’s theory.
+Not only does Bryq use these codes to help pair employers with great talent, but the federal government also uses Holland's theory.
 The U.S. Department of Labor has sponsored O*NET OnLine.
-Standing for Occupational Information Network, it is the primary source of occupational information for jobseekers.
-Their database has nearly one thousands different job descriptions, and continues to grow with the economy.
+Standing for Occupational Information Network, it is job seekers' primary source of occupational information.
+Their database has nearly one thousand different job descriptions and continues to grow with the economy.
 Through O*NET, job seekers can find out their Holland Code through the O*NET Interest Profiler.
 From there, they are able to type in their Holland Code to see what careers they would be great fits for based on their personalities and interests.
-Holland’s theory allows job seekers to discover their next move.
+Holland's theory allows job seekers to discover their next move.
 If the U.S. Department of Labor can trust the theory, so can we!

 Benefits of Holland Codes

 Holland codes help match people to roles that they’re likely to perform well in.
-They’re able to assess an individual’s interests and key aspects of their personality in order to point them in the right direction towards career fulfillment.
-They’re easy for job seekers to understand, and they allow job seekers to explore possible career options without overwhelming them.
+They’re able to assess an individual’s interests and key aspects of their personality in order to point them in the right direction toward career fulfillment.
+They’re easy for job seekers to understand and allow them to explore possible career options without overwhelming them.

 Holland codes also offer great benefits to employers.
 They are a great tool to utilize throughout the recruitment process.
 They allow for a deeper look into the personalities and interests of your job candidates.
 With Holland codes, employers are able to ensure that candidates are great fits for the roles they’re applying for.
 While this shouldn’t be the only factor being considered while hiring somebody, it really does help find the best match.